syncfusion-content/windowsforms-docs/WindowsForms/Splash-Screen/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Windows Forms Splash Screen | Syncfusion
-description: Learn here about getting started with Syncfusion Windows Forms Splash Screen (Splash) control and more details.
+description: This section explains about getting started with Syncfusion Windows Forms Splash Screen control and more details.
 platform: WindowsForms
 control: SplashControl
 documentation: ug
 ---

-# Getting Started with Windows Forms Splash Screen (Splash)
+# Getting Started with Windows Forms Splash Screen

 This section explains how to add the `SplashControl` in a Windows Forms application and overview of its basic functionalities.